 Toggle between the tabs for live scorecard and ball-by-ball commentary

-Preview: New Zealand won the toss and elected to bowl against England as they go into the third one-day international in Wellington on Saturday all square.
+Preview: New Zealand won the toss and elected to bat against Australia in the final of the T20 tri-series in Auckland on Wednesday.

-New Zealand: Martin Guptill, Colin Munro, Kane Williamson (C), Mark Chapman, Tom Latham, Henry Nicholls, Colin de Grandhomme, Mitchell Santner, Tim Southee, Ish Sodhi, Trent Boult
+New Zealand: Martin Guptill, Colin Munro, Kane Williamson (C), Ross Taylor, Mark Chapman, Colin de Grandhomme, Tim Seifert, Mitchell Santner, Tim Southee, Ish Sodhi, Trent Boult.

 With AFP inputs